mpoeter/emr/README.md

+**I have started a new project based on this work: https://github.com/mpoeter/xenium
+All further development is done there!**

 # Effective Memory Reclamation
 This repository contains the C++ implementations of various lock-free reclamation schemes that I have implemented in